 - A pneumatic air system grafts the donor hair into previously made slits in your balding areas.

-Dr. Sanusi Umar, a world-renowned pioneer in the field of FUE hair restoration holds the opinion that the Neograft and similar machines would compromise the integrity and survival of the graft.
+Dr. Sanusi Umar, a world-renowned pioneer in the field of FUE hair transplant holds the opinion that the Neograft and similar machines would compromise the integrity and survival of the graft.
 As such, there is a significant chance that this can impair the growth process of the hair follicles.
 This opinion is also shared by Dr. William Rassman and Robert Bernstein who coined the term, “follicular unit extraction.”

 Potential Limitations of Neograft